SRH Symposium 2026- Full Agenda

 2:45 - 3:00 PM | Break

 The Colorado River has a rich history of water management, conservation, and collaborative efforts to sustain the watershed.
-What can the Snake River Headwaters learn from those experiences, and where are there moments of hope?
+Where do Colorado River negotiations stand, what can the Snake River Headwaters learn from those experiences, and where are there moments of hope for sustainable solutions in both of these iconic river basins?

 Presentations